 It’s important to know that the train timetable changes depending on the time of year and does not run at all in the low season or some weekends in the shoulder season.

-Based on the 2019 Jacobite Steam Train timetable, here are the times the Harry Potter train will cross the Glenfinnan Viaduct:
+Based on the 2023 Jacobite Steam Train timetable, here are the approximate times the Harry Potter train will cross the Glenfinnan Viaduct:

 To make sure you catch the iconic steam train puffing its way over the Glenfinnan Viaduct, aim to park up around 30 minutes before it’s due to pass by.